Urbanisation in India: History

 Post-independence, India faced high rates of poverty, unemployment, and a stagnant economy.
 Post-independence India focused on the domain of science and technology.
 The mixed economy system was adopted, resulting in the growth of the Public sector in India crippling down the development of Indian economy leading to what is popularly known as Hindu rate of growth.
 The South Asian region though predominantly rural (accounting for 69.9% rural population as of 2010), has recorded much higher annual growth of urban population.
 India, the leading country in South Asia has shown an unprecedented increase in the urban population in the last few decades and its urban population has increased about 14 fold from 1901 to 2011.
 This growth is mainly uneven but not skewed and not concentrated to a single city of the country.
-India shares most characteristic features of urbanization in the developing countries where the rate of urbanization is faster than the developed countries.
+India shares most characteristic features of urbanisation in the developing countries where the rate of urbanisation is faster than the developed countries.
 For instance, in 1971 there were only about 150 cities whose population was more than one lakh, now this figure has reached to 500.
 The urban population of India has increased from 25.85 million in 1901 to 377.11 million in 2011.